tBaxter/questions-for-employers/README.md

 **How transparent is your salary and compensation data?**
 Outside of government the answer will almost always be "not at all" but good orgs will at least understand why that's problematic and talk about how they deal with it.

-**Am I The Only One [in the demographic or under-represented group I identify as a member of]?
+**Am I the only one [in the demographic or under-represented group I identify as a member of]?
 If so, how do you plan to do to ensure that I am welcome, included and equal?**

-Follow-up:
-Where do you anticipate challenges?

 Incorrect answers include blinking in confusion, saying "everything's fine and we don't see why we'd have to do anything in particular", and "you're not the only one; we have a [person] in a $other_role!"
+**Follow-up:** Where do you anticipate challenges?

 **Do you have a standard insurance package that covers trans health care?**
 Even if you yourself might not use the insurance package, this still gives you good insight into their commitment to inclusion.